Best Practices in Honors Education

 Suggested paper topics include: creative and effective pedagogy, discussion of honors college issues and solutions, and research or creative topics relevant to the conference theme.
-All rooms have computers and projectors allowing for audiovisual display.
-If you opt to use audiovisual accompaniment to your presentation, be sure to bring a loaded onto a flash drive and have a backup file.
-Please submit your proposal at the appropriate link below.
+During your presentation, you will be able to screenshare your content.

 A typical workshop may consist of:

 A warm-up activity.
 Start by getting people relaxed and comfortable with each other using a quick creative challenge or quirky introductions.
-This is vital–plenty of studies demonstrate the importance of being in a relaxed state for productive conversation to take place.
-Anxieties and tensions prevent people from making the kinds creative leaps and improvisational thinking required to make creative workshops successful.
+This is vital — plenty of studies demonstrate the importance of being in a relaxed state for productive conversation to take place.
+Anxieties and tensions prevent people from making the kinds of creative leaps and improvisational thinking required to make creative workshops successful.

 Clearly stating the objectives for the session.
-It is critical that everyone understands the context of the activities that will follow.
+It is critical that everyone understand the context of the activities that will follow.

 A framing of the problem to be solved.
 If participants are to stay on track, it is important to draw some hard boundaries within which everyone is encouraged to play.
 Think of this as building a fence around the playground.
 The tighter this fence, the more likely participants will see useful ideas at the end of the day.
 Every constraining detail is a potential trigger for a brilliant idea, so be sure the brief is focused and specific.